icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 Postponed this problem and tried to install graphviz:

 	brew install graphviz

+That worked fine.
 Then did the rosdep install again:

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y

-It went fine, now the error is:
+The graphviz issue is resolve, now the error is:

 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [theora]
 			  homebrew: Failed to detect successful installation of [gazebo]

- now try to install theora:
+ Now tried to install theora:

  	brew install theora

 Then did the rosdep install again:

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y

 It went fine, now the error is:

 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [gazebo]

 Getting back to gazebo:

 I did

 	brew unlink gazebo1
 	brew link --overwrite gazebo2

 Then again:

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y

+With the same error:

 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [gazebo]

-OK, I assume that the error is not a big deal since gazebo2 installed successfully.
-So let's skip the gazebo test and resolve the rest of the dependencies:
+I assume that the error is not a big deal since gazebo2 installed successfully.
+So let's skip the gazebo test using the --skip-keys option and resolve the rest of the dependencies:

 rosdep install --from-paths src --ignore-src --rosdistro indigo -y --skip-keys gazebo

+This resulted in:

 			ERROR: the following rosdeps failed to install
 			  homebrew: command [brew install pyqwt] failed